GregLeonhardt/LogSeq/pages/SimpleRAID.md

 # Goal
-	- Build a management environment that will configure and manage a RAID
+	- Build a management environment that will configure and manage a RAID environment.
+- # Resources:
 	- [VirtualBox image]([[VB-SimpleRAID]])
+		- This is a VirtualBox development environment.